Key Takeaways

 Link building for beginners

-Speaking of search engine optimization, link building is an important strategy that all website owners should focus on.
+When it comes to search engine optimization, link building is an important strategy that all website owners should focus on.

 Link building is important for SEO because:

-- It builds authority: Quality links from credible sites build your website’s authority in the eyes of search engines.
+- It builds authority: Quality links from credible sites build your authority in the eyes of search engines.
 With higher authority comes higher rankings on Google.

 “How to get links” for beginners:

-- Collaboration: Collaborate with other businesses and organizations to exchange links and boost
+- Collaboration: Collaborate with other businesses and organizations to exchange links and boost visibility.
+This can be done with partners, suppliers, and similar affiliates.
+Just ensure the collaboration is genuine and relevant.

 Beginner tip: As a Morningscore customer, you get access to lists of free Danish and international link opportunities.
+Start with low-hanging fruit like getting listed in relevant business directories, industry associations, and local chambers of commerce.

 Local SEO – the goldmine for service businesses

 Local SEO is particularly relevant for service businesses, but can also be relevant for product sales.
+If you’re a plumber, dentist, restaurant, or retail store, local SEO should be your primary focus.

 Working with locally targeted SEO includes: